sagemath/sagewiki_to_gh-2022-10-10/grants/09/compmath/proposal/projects.md

 Most Engineers use Matlab and they don't know remember what a Ring and a Field are.
 They would not find the normal Sage Tutorial attractive because of the use those terms.
-However, Sage contains powerful packages that Engineers, Physicist, and Scientist would find very attractive if they where aware that Sage contains:
+However, Sage contains powerful packages that Engineers, Physicist, and Scientists would find very attractive if they were aware that Sage contains:

 \begin{itemize}
 \item  Most numerical packages they want (Numpy, Scipy, FFT ect).
-\item Already contains 2D and 3D plotting packages some with the same interface as Matlab
+\item 2D and 3D plotting packages some with the same interface as Matlab
 \item Symbolic Algebra for both Calculus and Linear Algebra
-\item Contains the Python as basis
+\item Python as basis
-\item Contains Cython, a built in C compiler, which gives them "C" speeds for numerical calculations
+\item Cython, a built in C compiler, which gives them "C" speeds for numerical calculations
 \item  Image processing
 \item Python access to html information (the financial package is an example).
 \item Access to TCP/IP through Python, which could also be used to interact with experimental systems
 \item Statistic and random variable functions for most distributions used in Engineering.
 \item numerical differential equations solvers
-\item latex for displaying Mathematics expressions
+\item Latex for displaying Mathematics expressions
 \item signal processing packages
 \item Sage is free
 \end{itemize}